 ●Prepare materials for donor meetings and events

 ●Adhere to timelines, manage correspondence with outside vendors, and collect and submit invoices for Development projects

-●Support the Director of Development and Director of Annual Giving and Alumni/ae Relations as needed
+●Support the Director of Development and Associate Director of Development as needed

 ●Provide occasional support in other areas of school life as needed

 ●1-2 years’ experience in administrative role, preferably in a non-profit or educational environment

 ●Resourceful self-starter with an ability to anticipate needs and multitask in a fast-paced environment